| Copyright | (c) Justin Le 2015 |

 some sort of game loop that updates everything every "tick", this is

 what you're looking for.
-At every loop, gather input a
+At every loop, gather input a, feed it into

 next time.